This article was originally published June 5 2020.

-Update: Police will no longer continue Armed Response Teams.
-In a decision announced June 9, Police Commissioner Andrew Coster said it was clear to him "these response teams do not align with the style of policing that New Zealanders expect."
+Update: As of June 9 2020, it was announced Police would no longer continue Armed Response Teams.
+Police Commissioner Andrew Coster said it was clear to him "these response teams do not align with the style of policing that New Zealanders expect."

 Public feedback and consultation with community groups were key in making the decision to scrap ARTs, as well as preliminary findings from the Police's own assessment.